 Rupestrian Churches Matera Park Tour

-Meet your guide in Via Alessando Volta, in the heart of Matera, to head into the Murgia Materana national park, known for its rock churches.
-Entering the UNESCO World Heritage Site, you will first visit the archaeological remains of a Neolithic town, learning about the daily life of the region's historic inhabitants, mainly shepherds and hunters.
-Discover the ruins of farms, sheep pens known as "jazzo," water tanks, and wells that have lasted thousands of years.
+In this UNESCO World Heritage Site, your first stop will be the archaeological remains of a Neolithic town, where you will learn about the daily life of the region's historic inhabitants.
+Discover the ruins of farms, sheep pens known as "jazzo", water tanks, and wells that have persisted over thousands of years.

 How long is the walking tour?